stef-timmermans/YeastLume/README.md

 ---

+## Running Inference on the BBDM Model

+With the BBDM model trained, inference can be ran on a selected checkpoint via two different test sets for evaluation.

+The first is on data from the same `.tif` movies as the training and validation data, albeit from unseen individual frames.

+The second test set is from unseen `.tif` movies.
+This set can be used to evaluate how the model performs in similar, but not exact conditions as the training data.

+1. Move the BBDM checkpoint of your

 ## Remote Data Hosting via Rclone (cont.)

 Note via [the Remote Data Hosting via Rclone section](#3-remote-data-hosting-via-rclone) that these steps are optional and are only needed if sharing a single Google Drive data setup.